ondrejholecek/foset/plugins/stats/README.md

 - Session fully or partially offloaded
 - ... and more

+The statistics in the output are quite general by design It is expected that the user manually runs Foset with the filter (`-f`) that is required.
+It can be even executed several times with different settings and outputs aggregated in the same output directory (see bellow).

 ## Output

 The output is a completely independent HTML document (actually a directory) that can be copied and used even without